Flavor & Ingredient Tips

 -

-In a large mixing bowl, combine the strong white bread flour, instant yeast, and salt.
-Mix well to evenly distribute the ingredients.
+In a large mixing bowl, combine the bread flour, instant yeast, and salt, keeping the yeast and salt from sitting in one pile before mixing.

 -

-Add the warm water and softened butter to the dry ingredients.
-Using a wooden spoon or your hands, mix until the dough begins to come together.
+Add the warm water and softened butter, then mix with a wooden spoon or your hands until a rough dough forms.

 -

-Turn the dough onto a lightly floured surface and knead for 8-10 minutes until smooth, elastic, and slightly tacky but not sticky.
-Add a little extra flour if needed, one teaspoon at a time.
+Turn the dough onto a lightly floured surface and knead for 8 to 10 minutes, until smooth, elastic, and slightly tacky but not sticky.

 -

-Place the dough in a clean bowl, drizzle with sunflower or vegetable oil, cover with a damp tea towel or cling film, and leave in a warm place for 1 hour or until the dough doubles in size.
+Place the dough in a lightly oiled bowl, cover with a damp tea towel or wrap, and leave in a warm place for about 1 hour, until doubled.

 -

-Once risen, gently knock back the dough on a floured surface to remove air bubbles.
+Knock back the dough gently to remove large air bubbles.

 -

-Divide the dough into 12 equal pieces (about 65g each).
-Shape each piece into a round ball by folding the edges underneath and pinching the bottom.
+Divide the dough into 12 equal pieces, about 65g each, and shape each piece into a tight round roll.

 -

-Place the shaped rolls on a lined baking tray, spacing about 3cm apart.
-Cover with a damp cloth and prove for 30 minutes or until puffy.
+Place the rolls on a parchment-lined baking tray, leaving about 3 cm between them.
+Cover and prove for about 30 minutes, until puffy.

 -